Fireant456/docker-PHP-Cron/README.md

 - upload_max_filesize = 25M
 - post_max_size = 25M

+### Packages

+- cron
+- mariadb-server

 ## Configuration

 See [example directory](https://github.com/Fireant456/docker-PHP-Cron/tree/master/example) for sample config file showing how to use this container with [nginx](https://hub.docker.com/_/nginx/).
+Container unconfigured will run a placeholder cron job printing a message to console to mount your own cron file.

 ## Quickstart